Images by Sir Cam

 St John's Voices

-Choral scholars at St John's also make up The Gentlemen of St John's, who perform separately from the choir at external engagements and the College's May Ball.
-Listen online, watch on YouTube, like the Facebook page and follow @gentsofjohns on Twitter.
+Choral scholars at St John's also make up The Gents of St John's, a professional close-harmony group, who perform separately from the choir at external engagements and the College's May Ball.
+The group are entirely student-run, with next year’s plans including international tours, album recordings for Spotify, as well as concerts up and down the country.
+Listen online, watch on YouTube, like the Facebook page, and follow @gentsofstjohns on Twitter and Instagram.

 Trinity Hall Chapel Choir is an accomplished consort of approximately 22 voices.
 Alongside a regular weekly schedule in the chapel, the choir sings for other important liturgical and college occasions throughout the year such as College feasts, concerts, foreign tours and visits to local cathedrals to sing Evensong.